 - I’m sure it wasn’t that bad. (when often it was worse.)

 - Everyone can change.

 - Perhaps if you didn’t overthink.

 - I never had a problem with them

 - They put a roof over your head.

-The narcissist basically throws one of their temper tantrums, and enablers give in, the narcissist learns they can keep power and control over others.
-When people forgive them in anything that they do a narcissist learns they can keep doing it.
+The narcissist basically throws one of their temper tantrums, and enablers give in.
+The narcissist learns they can keep power and control over others.
+When people forgive them for anything that they do, a narcissist learns they can keep doing it.
 When people stand up to a narcissist and stop accepting their bad behaviour, they throw even bigger tantrums as they believe they are entitled to have what they want, that they are above all others and should be allowed to behave as they please, regardless to the effects it has on those around them as they lack the empathy to care, or put themselves in another’s shoe to understand how it makes someone else feel, they only care about themselves and getting their needs met.

 When a narcissist never receives any consequences, they believe they can continue to do as they please.

 Parents, partners, children etc., are brainwashed into believing the narcissist.
 Often the narcissist’s targets are left believing.